olivierguerriat/MetricsBundle/README.md

 * `guerriat_metrics.collector.exception` collects the exception (with code, in a counter)
 * `guerriat_metrics.collector.memory` collects PHP memory usage (in KB, in a gauge)
 * `guerriat_metrics.collector.hit` collects hits (with route name, in a counter)
+* `guerriat_metrics.collector.response` collects responses status code (with request route name, in a counter)

 ### Monolog integration